koechian/AI/README.md

 - Class Exercise 4.9: False news detection using a Neural Network and NLP

+- Class Exercise 4.10: Text Classification using a Neural Network and NLP as well as Model Deployment

 ### Make Up Lab

 - Language Identification using Naive Bayes